alexisdiaz008/Netrunner/README.md

 ## Description

-Netrunners is a social deduction game, much like The Resistance,∂∂ with secret identities.
+Netrunners is a social deduction game, much like The Resistance, a game with secret identities.
 Players are either Netrunners attempting to compromise corrupt corporations, or corpo spies trying to thwart the Netrunners.

 ## Object of the Game